jsmith628/maths-traits/README.md

 # Maths Traits

-A simple crate of traits for usable abstractions of common (and uncommon) mathematical constructs
+A simple to use yet abstract system of mathematical traits for the Rust language

 # Design